ngwx/predicting_clothing_size_with_regression/README.md

 The process consists of 3 components: Data Cleaning, Exploratory Data Analysis and Application of the Linear and KNN Regression models.

-Jupyter Notebook is needed to run the file.
+Python and Jupyter Notebook are required to run the file.

 Please download the dataset 'renttherunway_final_data.json' from https://www.kaggle.com/rmisra/clothing-fit-dataset-for-size-recommendation#renttherunway_final_data.json